ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 # Pattern Matching

-Python 3.10 added _structural pattern matching_ via the `match ... case` statement.
+Python 3.10 added _structural pattern matching_ via the `match...case` statement.
 Pattern matching compares a value (the _subject_) against a series of _patterns_, and execute codes based on the pattern that fits.
 Unlike a simple switch on a single value, structural pattern matching lets you destructure complex data and test for conditions in one expressive syntax.

-A `match` statement looks similar to a **switch**/**case** from other languages, but Python's patterns can match _structure_ (like the shape of a sequence or the attributes of an object) and bind variables.
+A `match` statement looks similar to a **switch**/**case** from other languages, but Python's patterns can match structure (like the shape of a sequence or the attributes of an object) and bind variables.
-Python tries each `case` in order and executes the first one that matches, with a wildcard `_` as a catch-all default ([Structural pattern matching in Python 3.10](https://benhoyt.com/writings/python-pattern-matching/#:~:text=Python%20evaluates%20the%20,case%20if%20no%20others%20match)).
+Python tries each `case` in order and executes the first one that matches, with a wildcard `_` as a catch-all default.
 Patterns can include literals, names, and even nested sub-patterns to unpack data.
 We will cover each pattern type in detail, with examples and tips on how they interact with Python's type system and static analysis.